nugent-lab/FindPOTATOs-stable/README.md

 ## How to Cite
 If you use or adapt this software please cite the following:

 1. C. R. Nugent, N. Tan, and J. Bauer, FINDPOTATOs: Minor Planet Observation Linking Software.
 Accepted to The Planetary Science Journal, 2024.
+DOI: 10.3847/PSJ/ad94eb

 2. If you use the Find_Orb-enabled screening, please cite [Bill Gray's work](https://projectpluto.com/find_orb.htm).